AkbaraliWolfBot/Akbarali/README.md

 ## General Info

-This project was my first project.
+This project was my first project when I started doing rather professional projects.
 In this project I built a single-page web app that allows users to draw pixel art on a customizable canvas.

 ## Technologies